stokarenko/it-duel-2016/README.md

 }
 ```

-The solution should looks like:
+The solution should look like:
 ```ruby
 [
   [FIGURE_ID, ANGLE_ID, X_1, Y_1],